dell/terraform-provider-powerstore/docs/resources/volumegroup.md

 - `protection_policy_id` (String) Unique identifier of the protection policy assigned to the volume group.
 Conflicts with `protection_policy_name`.
 - `protection_policy_name` (String) Unique name of the protection policy assigned to the volume group.
 Conflicts with `protection_policy_id`.
 - `volume_ids` (Set of String) A list of identifiers of existing volumes that should be added to the volume group.
 Conflicts with `volume_names`.
 - `volume_names` (Set of String) A list of names of existing volumes that should be added to the volume group.
+Conflicts with `volume_ids`.

 ### Read-Only